gavrun/asp-mvc-antique-bookstore/README.md

 https://localhost:<port>/Identity/Account/Login
 ```

-The `Manager` and `Sales` already have assigned roles as part of data seeding, but in UI in [User Management] you will see them as unassigned for demonstration, just click "Assign Role" through.
+The `Manager` and `Sales` already have assigned roles as part of data seeding, but in UI in [User Management] you will see them as unassigned for demonstration, click "Assign Role" for each one.

 9. Login with Sales and unlinked accounts.